cloudmesh-book/book-latex-2018/cloud-technologies/chapters/tech/04-20-Sawzall.md

-example of pursuing language simplicity and parallelization, the aggregators remain separate from the formal Sawzall language (they are written in C++) because ``some of the aggregation algorithms are sophisticated and best implemented in a native language [and] [m]ore important[ly] drawing an explicit line between filtering and aggregation enables a high degree of parallelism, even though it hides the parallelism from the language itself'' [@pike05sawzall].
+example of pursuing language simplicity and parallelization, the aggregators remain separate from the formal Sawzall language (they are written in C++) because ``some of the aggregation algorithms are sophisticated and best implemented in a native language and more importantly drawing an explicit line between filtering and aggregation enables a high degree of parallelism, even though it hides the parallelism from the language itself'' [@pike05sawzall].

-Important components of the Sawzall language include: \textit{szl}, the binary containing the code compiler and byte-code interpreter that executes the program; the \textit{libszl} library, which compiles and executes Sawzall programs ``[w]hen szl is used as part of another program, e.g. in a [map-reduce] program''; the Sawzall language plugin, designated \textit{protoc\_gen\_szl}, which generates Sawzall code when run in conjunction with Google's own \textit{protoc}
+Important components of the Sawzall language include: \textit{szl}, the binary containing the code compiler and byte-code interpreter that executes the program; the \textit{libszl} library, which compiles and executes Sawzall programs ``When szl is used as part of another program, e.g. in a map-reduce program''; the Sawzall language plugin, designated \textit{protoc\_gen\_szl}, which generates Sawzall code when run in conjunction with Google's own \textit{protoc}
 protocol compiler; and libraries for intrinsic functions as well as